Sambhav1203/Predicting-the-stock-market/README.md

 The model train on the data from 1950-2012 and make predictions from 2013-2015.
 <br/>
 Indicators used for training are:<br/>
-Markup : * The average price from the past 5 days.
+* The average price from the past 5 days.
 * The average price for the past 30 days.
 * The average price for the past 365 days.
 * The ratio between the average price for the past 5 days, and the average price for the past 365 days.
 * The standard deviation of the price over the past 5 days.
 * The standard deviation of the price over the past 365 days.
 * The ratio between the standard deviation for the past 5 days, and the standard deviation for the past 365 days.